 The rise of online learning platforms and micro-credential programs enables job seekers to gain in-demand skills in AI, data analytics, and digital marketing.
 For example, NSDC’s Skill India Digital Hub and Coursera offer short-term certifications that can directly improve employability.
 Employers can also use these platforms to upskill their workforce quickly, reducing hiring gaps.

 Addressing India’s job–skills mismatch is crucial to harnessing the country’s demographic dividend and ensuring inclusive economic growth.
-The article highlights that youth and rural workers are particularly affected, facing underemployment and low skill utilisation due to education-job mismatches and insufficient training.
-Targeted policy reforms, including curriculum revamps, expanded apprenticeships, and the formalisation of rural enterprises, can bridge the gap between industry and academia.
+The article highlights that youth and rural workers are particularly affected, facing underemployment and low skill utilization due to education-job mismatches and insufficient training.
+Targeted policy reforms, including curriculum revamps, expanded apprenticeships, and the formalization of rural enterprises, can bridge the gap between industry and academia.

 A Collaborative Roadmap Forward can guide stakeholders in achieving this goal: